sirjmann92/nicotineplus-proper/README.md

 With a user that has Docker permissions (or sudo -i), SSH into your NAS/server or open your CLI terminal and run the following:

 *   Make sure your nicotine container is RUNNING when you do this
-*   Depending on which tag you're using, you may need to use "sudo"

-        docker exec -it nicotine bash
-        apt update
-        apt -y upgrade nicotine (if you only want to upgrade the Nicotine+ client) apt -y upgrade (if you want to upgrade all packages in the container) apt -y autoremove
+*   If you only want to update Nicotine+ inside the container, use this: docker exec -it nicotine bash && apt update && apt -y upgrade nicotine && apt -y autoremove
+*   If you want to update all packages inside the container, use this: docker exec -it nicotine bash && apt update && apt -y upgrade && apt -y autoremove

 Restart the container when finished.
 The `apt autoremove` command will check for any unnecessary packages and dependencies and remove any it finds, useful for controlling image size.